jchri/ProbeTLSforATS/README.md

 Please keep in mind that this script does not exhaustively test all requirements for ATS.
 The script is limited to checking TLS version, symmetric cipher, and certificate hashing algorithm.

-At the time of this writing, the requirements for connecting using ATS include the following TLS version: TLS 1.2
+At the time of this writing, the requirements for connecting using ATS include the following:
+TLS version: TLS 1.2
 Symmetric Cipher: AES-128 or AES-256
 Certificate Hashing Algorithm: SHA-2 (digest length >= 256)